EDUC5517 Introduction to Catholic Education in Western Australia

 - Typically this unit is assessed in the following ways: (1) analyse and critique Mandate for Catholic education—written assignment; (2) investigate and critique how Catholic schools promote themselves—report; and (3) reflect critically on learning online—online forum contribution.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the analyse and critique Mandate for Catholic education—written assignment, investigate and critique how Catholic schools promote themselves—report, and reflect critically on learning online—online forum contribution components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the analyse and critique Mandate for Catholic education—written assignment, investigate and critique how Catholic schools promote themselves—report, and reflect critically on learning online—online forum contribution components.

 Supplementary assessment is not available in this unit.